vk-cs/docs-public/docs/en/storage/s3/s3-rest-api/multipart-api/multipart-api.md

 The operation completes the multi-part download by combining the previously loaded parts.
 Upon receiving this request, VK Cloud merges all loaded parts in ascending order by part number, creating a new object.
 In a request to complete a multipart download, you must provide a list of parts.
 For each part from the list, you must provide the part number and the ETag header value returned after that part is loaded.

 It can take several minutes to process a request to complete a multipart upload.
 After starting to process the request, VK Cloud sends an HTTP response header containing a 200 OK response.
-Whitespace is periodically sent during request processing to prevent timeouts.
+Whitespace is periodically sent during request processing to prevent time-outs.
 Since an error can occur in a request after the initial 200 OK response has been sent, the body of the response should be checked to determine if the request was successful.

 Inquiry: